 When the account is in debit:

 - Notifications are sent at 8 AM before squaring off begins.
-An alert is triggered at a 10% loss of the amount funded by the client.

 - Positions are squared off if the loss exceeds 20% of the client’s funded amount.
 For example, if the client funds ₹50,000 and losses exceed ₹10,000, Zerodha may square off positions proportionately to recover the debit balance.